ninyancat13/github-tips/README.md

 git push -u origin main
 ```

-### If you already have the repository on your local, but you want to push to Git
+If you already have the repository on your local, but you want to push it to Git use
 ```
 git remote add origin https://github.com/ninyancat13/new-repo.git git branch -M main